xvin1x/python-learning-journey/README.md

 ## 🔰 Beginner

 -   [Day 1] Working with Variables in Python to Manage Data
+-   [Day 2] Understanding Data Types and How to Manipulate Strings
+-   [Day 3]Control Flow and Logical Operators
+-   [Day 4] Randomisation and Python Lists